-Monterey, CA Crime Rate
+Monterey, CA Crime Rate & Safety

-Higher crime than 86% of U.S. cities
+Lower crime than 52% of major U.S. cities

 Is Monterey Safe?

-With an overall crime index of 146, Monterey has a 46% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 180.
-However, safety varies dramatically by neighborhood, with areas like Fisherman Flats earning an A grade while Villa Del Monte rates C+.
+Monterey has a crime rate that is 22% below the national average.
+Your chance of becoming a victim of violent crime is 1 in 328.

 Crime Index Comparison